gb0987/tor-exit-nodes/README.md

 # Docs

-Simple API for managing a list of known Tor exit nodes.
-The list is automatically updated daily from CheckPoint's database.
+This is a simple API for managing a list of known Tor exit nodes.
+The list is automatically updated daily from [CheckPoint's database]("https://secureupdates.checkpoint.com/IP-list/TOR.txt").

 ## Endpoints

 ### Health Check

-Simple function to check if server is up.
+Simple function to check if the server is up.

 ```bash
 GET /health